ogdendavis/summercamp/1/README.md

 * **Interactions:** Change what a user click does in the application
 * **Extensions:** After the course, you'll have your completed application, and you'll be able to add, edit, or change anything you like!

+What will we learn?
+* We will learn how to make a fully functional web application
+* We'll learn how to use three computer languages:
+  * HTML: The language of the internet, which structures content in web browsers
+  * CSS: A styling language used to style HTML content on the web
+  * JavaScript: A programming language used to control the interactive and dynamic components of a web app
+* We will learn how to use a text editor and Chrome developer tools
+* We will learn what version control is, and how to use it

+How will we do it?
+* We'll start with 3 files: an HTML file, a CSS file, and a JavaScript file
+* These files will already be linked together, and will have some basic functionality
+* We will use a text editor to edit the files
+* We will use an internet browser to view our app, and the browser's developer tools to find out what our app is doing
+* We will use the Terminal to manage Git (our version control tool)

 ### Part 2: What is a web app?

 **Watch Video: https://www.youtube.com/watch?v=D8c4JZW73cM**